Aadil29/Voice-Auth-DF-System/README.md

 ## Clone the Repository !!!!!

-First, clone the repository to your desired location use term:
+Enure you have git installed for your system, https://git-scm.com/downloads First, clone the repository to your desired location, idealy desktop for convicne use terminal or command prompt:

 ```bash
 git clone https://github.com/Aadil29/Voice-Auth-DF-System.git